MacroBull/libmsp430-macrobull/README.md

 * Useful JSON creating, parsing and dumping tool's to make mcu exchange data with high-level programming language interface more easily.

-* PWM object makes PWM settings simple, with SPWM data preseted.
+* 4 Timer in a same form PWM object makes PWM settings simple, with SPWM data preseted.

 * Easy to use Timer setting and callbacks, support many events in various overflow * periods